MST-MRR/IARC-2019/tools/real_time_graph/README.md

     'roll_rc_output', 'yaw_controller_output', 'yaw_rc_output',
     'target_yaw', 'color_image', 'depth_image'
 ```

 ## Operating
 This tool is only for the real time graphing, pulling data from the drone.
 If you wish to plot data from csv files, there is a csv graphing tool.

+__RTG.run()__ Start matplot frame and begin pulling and plotting data from given source(get_data).

 ## Troubleshooting
-If you have issues or suggestions, message Cole Dieckhaus or Thomas McKanna on slack or email cole - csdhv9@mst.edu.
+If you have issues or suggestions, message Cole Dieckhaus or Thomas McKanna on slack.